serinth/gcp-twitter-stream/README.md

 ```
 * Note: you may need to modify `start.sh` to reference the executable name

-5. Do the same thing for the Subscriber and make sure tweets are being pulled through the subscriber.

-## Build the Docker Containers
+## Build the Docker Containers and Push to GCR

 1. Statically link and build the executable for Linux